SummerS-tars/DataStructure/1_Note/1_Intro.md

 ### 3.1.
 Previous Estimation

 **Space Complexity**: the amount of memory space required by the algorithm
+    include the static and dynamic parts

 **Time Complexity**: the amount of time required by the algorithm
+    can be divided into compile time and execution time
+    the latter can be measured by *program steps*

 ### 3.2.
 Asymptotic Analysis

+when the scale $n$ is large enough,
+we call the order of magnitude of the complexity as the **asymptotic complexity** of the algorithm

 **Big O Notation**: the upper bound of the algorithm complexity